amazon-connect/amazon-connect-snippets/python/contactflowhelper/README.md

 ## Example
 ````
 "Parameters": {
-    "function": "freeform_math",
+    "operation": "freeform_math",
-    "expression": "2+(2*4)/4"
+    "expression": "254.36-54.36"
 }
 ````
 Which will result in the following response from Lambda:
 ````
 {
-  "answer": "4.0",
+  "result": "success",
-  "result": "success"
+  "answer": "200.0"
 }
 ````

 ### random_number
 The random_number operation returns a rounded random number from a provided range.
+This can be useful for created randomized PINs for authentication purposes.
 #### Required Parameters
 The random_number operation requires the following parameters:
 1. function = the operation to exectute, which should be set to `random_number`